sv3t0sl4v/PoE-2-OBS-Rank-Overlay/README.md

 webdriver-manager will automatically download the compatible ChromeDriver binary.
 4. Save Script

 Save the above script as, for example, poe2_rank_service.py somewhere accessible.
 IMPORTANT: Edit the config part to your need.
+You may want to delete "HC SSF", if that is not your league.
+Modify to your liking.
+I decided not to use var, because league title may be too long.

 5. Register the Service

 Open Command Prompt as Administrator, then: